net-vinothkumar/PatientInsight/README.md

     12. Patient - deleting records older than 1 year - scheduler - currently its running for everyday once at 12:00 AM, it could changed according to the requirement of product owner, frequency could be changed.
     13. Currently using H2 as database, we shall discuss and finalize a relational / NoSQL database for production usage.
+    14. Required to look for use cases where race condition might happen and handle in the code accordingly.

 ### Few Snapshots :
 Database with patient details -